Website privacy notice

 Health sensitive information

-We require your explicit consent for processing sensitive data, so when you opt to take part in our training. we will send you a further communication asking for you to confirm your consent to this processing.
+We require your explicit consent for processing sensitive data, so, as appropriate, when you opt to take part in our training using any of our tools. we will send you a further communication asking for you to confirm your consent to this processing.

 We work closely with local professionals to provide a sensitive care approach.
 If you take part in I Matter Training we may communicate with the Lead Practitioner in your Community Hub and school on the basis of clear protocols and consent processes for the fulfilment of the services that you have requested.
 All participating professionals are bound by clear confidentiality expectations.